aep-dev/api-linter/docs/rules/0004/resource-definition-pattern.md

 # Resource patterns

-This rule enforces that files that define a resource with the `google.api.resource_definition` annotation have a `pattern` defined, as described in [AEP-123][].
+This rule enforces that files that define a resource with the `aep.api.resource_definition` annotation have a `pattern` defined, as described in [AEP-123][].

 ## Details

-This rule scans all `google.api.resource_definition` annotations in all files, and complains if `pattern` is not provided at least once.
+This rule scans all `aep.api.resource_definition` annotations in all files, and complains if `pattern` is not provided at least once.
 It also complains if the segments outside of variable names contain underscores.